Kuanhao-Chao/Wheeler_Graph_Toolkit/README.md

   * $a \prec a' \rightarrow v < v'$
   * $a = a' \land u < u' \rightarrow v \leq v'$

-$\ast$ Fun fact: the logo of WGT is a Wheeler Graph (assuming the labels of blue edges are lexicographically smaller than labels of red edges.)!
+$\ast$ Fun fact: the logo of WGT is a Wheeler Graph!
+Try it out! (assuming the labels of blue edges are lexicographically smaller than labels of red edges.)

 <br>